Broad-gauge railway: 5 ft 3 in gauge

 As part of the railway gauge standardisation considered by the United Kingdom Parliamentary Gauge Commission, Ireland was allocated its own gauge, Irish gauge.
 Ireland then had three gauges, and the new standard would be a fourth.

 The Irish gauge of is used in Ireland, the Brazilian states of Rio de Janeiro, São Paulo and Minas Gerais and the Australian states of Victoria and South Australia.
 Continuous standard-gauge tracks between Australia's mainland capital cities were implemented with the conversion of the last broad-gauge link, between Adelaide and Melbourne, in 1995.

 5 ft 4 1/2 in

-This gauge was once used by the United Railways and Electric Company and the MTA Maryland and is now used only by the Baltimore Streetcar Museum.
+This gauge was once used by the United Railways and Electric Company and the MTA Maryland, but is now used only by the Baltimore Streetcar Museum.

 Iberian gauge

 As finally established, the Iberian gauge of is a compromise between the similar, but slightly different, gauges first adopted as respective national standards in Spain and Portugal in the mid-19th century.
 The main railway networks of Spain were initially constructed to a gauge of six Castilian feet.
 Those of Portugal were initially built in standard gauge, but by 1864 were all converted to a gauge of five Portuguese feet – close enough to allow interoperability in practice.
 The new high-speed network in Spain and Portugal uses standard gauge.
 The dual-gauge high-speed train RENFE Class 130 can change gauge at low speed without stopping.